FOR THE WEEK OF OCT. 17, 2011

 Nut allergies could become a thing of the past, potentially making PB & J safe for about three million Americans -- mostly kids -- who're allergic to peanuts.
 Scientists have found a way to "turn off" life-threatening reactions to peanuts and other foods by tricking the body's immune system.

 Northwestern University medical school researchers in Chicago used mice in a test developed to mimic a life-threatening peanut allergy, one of the most common human food sensitivities (along with milk and eggs).
 Peanut proteins were attached to the animals' white blood cells and then injected into the mice.
 The rodents then ate peanut extract, but had no allergic reaction since their cells recognized the peanut protein as safe.
 "Their immune system saw the peanut protein as perfectly normal," says Dr. Paul Bryce, co-author of a medical journal article about the work.
-In a second part of the study, an egg protein was introduced into mouse blood cells.
-The mice, who should have experienced an asthma-like attack, again tolerated the previously risky food.
-"We think we've found a way to safely and rapidly turn off the allergic response to food allergies," adds Bryce.

 The studies hold hope for people with food allergies, which can cause rashes, swelling, nausea, stomach pain, anxiety, coughing, nose congestion, breathing difficulty, heart failure and even death in extreme cases.
 Symptoms can come within minutes or even seconds after eating an allergy-causing substance.
 The research team is optimistic about human benefits from "an exciting new way in which we can regulate specific allergic diseases," as co-author Stephen Miller put it.